This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

-If your child hasn’t received the MMR vaccine, they remain vulnerable to a disease that can cause severe complications and even death.
+If your child hasn’t received their measles vaccine, they remain vulnerable to a disease that can cause severe complications and even death.
 Children living in deprived areas are more than 10% less likely to be vaccinated compared to those in affluent areas, creating pockets of susceptibility where measles can spread rapidly.
 Understanding these risks and the factors that influence vaccination uptake is crucial for protecting your family.

 The consequences of leaving children unimmunised extend beyond individual health risks.
 When vaccination coverage drops in communities, it creates opportunities for measles to spread quickly amongst vulnerable populations.
 This article explores the current situation in the UK, examines why some children remain unprotected, and provides practical guidance on reducing measles risk for unimmunised children.